elastic/elasticsearch-metrics-reporter-java/README.md

 ### Mapping

-**Note**: The reporter automatically checks for the existence of an index template called `metrics_template`.
+**Note**: The reporter automatically checks for the existence of an index template, defaults to `metrics_template`.
 If this template does not exist, it is created.
 This template ensures that all strings used in metrics are set to `not_analyzed` and disables the `_all` field.

 ## Notifications with percolations